Oovvuu/wp-plugin/README.md

 * `HTTPS_KEY_PATH` - Path to TLS key relative to current home directory.
 * `HTTPS_CERT_PATH` - Path to TLS cert relative to current home directory.

+The default URL for development mode is `0.0.0.0`.
+Define a `PROXY_URL` in the `.env` file in order to use a different URL.

 ## Testing

 Run `phpunit` to test against php files and their WordPress integration.